georgeOsdDev/react-draggable-tab/README.md

   * `containerStyle`: style object which will be apply to container of rendered tab.

+  * `hiddenContainerStyle`: style object which will be apply to container of hidden tab.

 ##### Events

   All other props like `onXX` handler set to `Tab` will be passed to rendered element except `onClick`